 When I was a middle school Language Arts teacher, I taught 8th graders for two years.
-During which time, I chaperoned two class trips to Washington DC.
+During this time, I chaperoned two class trips to Washington DC.
 A visit to our nation’s capitol is both endlessly educational and eye-catching.

 I learned a LOT about taking a toddler and a preschooler to DC, and I hope what I’ve learned will help you if you’re planning any upcoming trips!